 Your doctor can tell if you have cold sores by asking you questions to find out whether you have come into contact with the virus and by examining you.
 You probably won't need any tests.

 Cold sores will usually start to heal on their own within a few days.
 But if they cause pain or make you feel embarrassed, they can be treated.
 Treatment may include skin creams, ointments, or sometimes pills.
-Treatment may get rid of the cold sores only 1 to 2 days faster, but it can also help ease painful blisters or other uncomfortable symptoms.
+Starting treatment right away may get rid of the cold sores only 1 to 2 days faster, but it can also help ease painful blisters or other uncomfortable symptoms.

 The herpes simplex virus that causes cold sores can't be cured.
 After you get infected, the virus stays in your body for the rest of your life.
 If you get cold sores often, treatment can reduce the number of cold sores you get and how severe they are.